framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ```

 ## Mass Effect 2
-This is where things will get a bit more tricky, thanks to the updated Mod Manager the process got a lot easier though.
+This is where things will get a bit more tricky, but thanks to the updated Mod Manager, the process has become a lot easier.

-To unpack the Mass Effect 2 Coalesced head to `Mass Effect 2\BIOGame\CookedPCConsole` in your installation location of ME 2.
+To unpack the Mass Effect 2 Coalesced, head to `Mass Effect 2\BIOGame\CookedPCConsole` in your installation location of ME 2.

-Search for `Coalesced_Language.bin` or simply choose `Coalesced_INT.bin` - Do a back-up!
+Search for `Coalesced_Language.bin` or simply choose `Coalesced_INT.bin` - **Do a back-up!**

 Drag the file into the ME3TweaksModManager, in the left bottom are of the program window you'll get the following message: "Decompiled Coalesced file"

-If you head into the location of your choosen Coalesced File there will be a folder called the same name.
+If you head into the location of your choosen Coalesced File, there will be a folder called the same name.
 Within that folder search for `BIOInput.ini`.
 Within that ini you need to perform multiple edits.

 ```
 [SFXGameModeBase]